DaveO-Home/embedded-acceptance-tests/README.md

    At this point you can start a browser and enter `localhost:3080/fusebox/appl/testapp_dev.html` or `localhost:3080/dist_test/fusebox/appl/testapp_dev.html`.
 Any changes to the source code(*.js files) should be reflected in the browser auto reload.

-   Alternatively you can start up the HMR server with the gulp command `gulp hmr`, however you will not see any output.
+   Alternatively, you can start up the HMR server with the gulp command `gulp hmr`, however, you will not see any output.

 2\. ***Test Driven Development(tdd) Window*** -